-Thor: Ragnarok opens rather incoherently, I think, and it probably ambles on a bit longer than it needs to.
+Thor: Ragnarok opens rather incoherently, and it ambles on longer than it needs to.
 Its plot is riddled with holes and implausible coincidences.
 Yet somehow it succeeds—not as high art, perhaps, but definitely as highly enjoyable pop culture.
 Its winning strategy is to lean heavily into zany tone, eye-popping visuals, and relentless comic atmosphere.
 Thor has always been kind of a difficult hero to relate to, but Hemsworth brings the perfect mix of charm, gravitas, and torso to the role.
-The supporting cast is rife with talent in fine comic form, especially Blanchett, Mark Ruffalo (reprising his role as Bruce Banner/Hulk), and Goldblum, who leans delightfully into his Goldblumminess to enact a memorable villain.
+The supporting cast is rife with talent in fine comic form, especially Blanchett, Mark Ruffalo (reprising his role as Bruce Banner/Hulk), and Goldblum, who is delightfully Goldblumy enacting a memorable villain.
 I can’t imagine the story will linger long in the memory, but in the moment, Thor: Ragnarok is wholly engaging and wildly fun.